amintahmasbi/CarND-Semantic-Segmentation/inference-walkthrough/src/README.md

 ## guide on how to optimize for inference

-The `optimize_for_inference` module takes a `frozen binary GraphDef` file as input and outputs the `optimized Graph Def` file which you can use for inference.
+The `optimize_for_inference` module takes a `frozen binary GraphDef` ( or  `frozen binary Graph`) file as input and outputs the `optimized Graph Def` ( or `optimized Graph`) file which you can use for inference.
 And to get the `frozen binary GraphDef file` you need to use the module `freeze_graph` which takes a` GraphDef proto`, a `SaverDef proto` and a set of variables stored in a checkpoint file.
 The steps to achieve that is given below:

 ###1.
 Saving a tensorflow graph
 ```